scaleway/terraform-provider-scaleway/website/docs/guides/regions_and_zones.html.markdown

 ## Regions

-A Region is represented as a Geographical area such as France (Paris) or the Netherlands (Amsterdam).
+A Region is represented as a Geographical area such as France (Paris: `fr-par`) or the Netherlands (Amsterdam: `nl-ams`).
 It can contain multiple Availability Zones.

 ## Zones

 In order to deploy highly available application, a region can be splitted in many Availability Zones (AZ).
 Latency between multiple AZ of the same region are low as they have a common network layer.
+List of availability zones by regions:
+- France
+  - Paris
+    - `fr-par-1`
+    - `fr-par-2`
+- Netherlands
+  - Amsterdam
+    - `nl-ams-1`

 ## Resource IDs